-Meet the London-based double act turning ocean plastic pollution into a fashion momentShop Fyodor Golan
+Meet the London-based double act turning ocean plastic pollution into a fashion momentShop women’s fashion

 Bold details aren’t the only statement on the fashion week schedule.
 With politicised presentations a permanent fixture, designers are weaving deeper meaning into their collections, and none more so than Fyodor Golan.
 Joining forces with Plastic Oceans UK, Fyodor Podgorny and Golan Frydman take on marine pollution for Spring/Summer 2019, staging their ocean-inspired collection among a haunting entanglement of dredged up fishing nets.
-Now, as the collection and runway installation hit a new pop-up space in-store, we talk to the duo about denting ocean plastic through creative means.
+Back in February, when the runway installation hit a pop-up space in-store, we spoke to the duo about denting ocean plastic through creative means.

 How did the collaboration with Plastic Oceans UK come about?
 The SS19 collection was inspired by the ocean.
 Fyodor and I are very close to nature and constantly explore the human connection between nature and modern lifestyles.
 It was important for us to address the issue of ocean waste with its overwhelming scale and environmental impact, using our stage to have important discussions – but simply talking is not enough.